 On the final leg of your journey, go west toward Yuma to visit the exact spot where the Anza expedition crossed the perilous Colorado River into California.
 To get there, take I-10 east toward Tucson, and then take Interstate 8 west toward Yuma for roughly 180 miles.
 In Yuma, take the Giss Parkway exit and turn left onto 8th Street.
 Continue onto Giss Parkway, turn right onto South 4th Avenue, and follow the signs to the Yuma Quartermaster Depot State Historic Park.
 It was at this park in November 1775, that the Anza expedition successfully forded the river with help from the local Quechan tribe.
 The park is located within the Yuma Crossing National Heritage Area, which features a visitor center, exhibits, a gift shop, and picnic areas.

 The Anza Trail continues on to California, where the group eventually reached the San Francisco Bay in March of 1776.
 But you’ll want to rest up here in the desert before journeying onward.

 Park and monument entrance fees vary from one site to the next, so check before departing.

-This article was first published in Arizona Highroads in January/February 2015.
+This article was first published in Arizona Highroads in January/February 2015 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.